RPS Composition Prizes

 The RPS gives emerging composers the chance to write a work for a prestigious professional performance.

 What does the RPS offer?

 Winning composers will each receive a commission of either £3,000 or £1,000, and a professional performance.
-In 2017 the following prizes will be offered:
+In 2018 the following prizes will be offered:

 - Three composers will be offered the opportunity to join the Philharmonia/RPS Composers Academy led by Unsuk Chin, and take part in a range of seminars and workshops throughout the year, culminating in a £3,000 commission to be performed by members of the orchestra at the Royal Festival Hall.

 - One £3,000 chamber commission for the Cheltenham Music Festival, supported by theSusan Bradshaw Composers’ Fund set up in memory of the pianist, teacher and writer.

 - One £1,000 solo piece for the Presteigne Festival.

+Commissions are subject to change.
 Other commissions may also be available.

 Please note the new entrance requirements: